 - Warehouse operations

 If you recently suffered a head injury at work, you may not experience any concerning symptoms.
-While you may immediately notice some surface symptoms due to the initial head injury, it is important to be aware of other symptoms that may not appear until days or even weeks after your initial injury.
-You can expect a reasonably quick recovery from a mild concussion, but you should still look for the following symptoms of a mild concussion.
+While you may immediately notice some surface symptoms due to the initial head injury, you must be aware of other symptoms that may not appear until days or weeks after your initial injury.
+You can expect a quick recovery from a mild concussion, but you should still look for the following symptoms.